Welcome Fall 2022 New Students!

 Begin planning your fall schedule by reviewing the coursework suggestions by department as listed in the "Scheduling Fall Courses | Overview " section above.
 You should incorporate the following priorities into your schedule.

-• Freshman Writing Seminar (FWS course is required) -- Select an FWS course in a time slot that fits the schedule you have created using the Class Roster.
+- First-Year Writing Seminar (FWS course is required) -- Select an FWS course in a time slot that fits the schedule you have created using the Class Roster.

-• Natural Science and/or Social science courses according to your interests -- Review the "Scheduling Tips | Pre-Health Students" section above for further guidance if you are considering a health-related career.
+- Natural Science and/or Social science courses according to your interests -- Review the "Scheduling Tips | Pre-Health Students" section above for further guidance if you are considering a health-related career.

-Gather more information about Human Ecology and Brooks majors to finalize your fall schedule.
+Gather more information about Human Ecology majors to finalize your fall schedule.
 You are also welcome to visit the Student and Career Development website and click "Schedule an appointment" to schedule an academic advising appointment to discuss your interests and plans as you consider your major options.

-The DUS and our Student and Career Development advisors maintain the most current information about curricular requirements, college policies, and career development/graduate school advising.
+The Director of Undergraduate Study (DUS) for your major department and our Student and Career Development advisors maintain the most current information about curricular requirements, college policies, and career development/graduate school advising.
 Advice from others, including peers and upper-classmen can be outdated and misleading.

 Additional resources:

-• Learn about services that are available to ensure that all aspects of student life are accessible, equitable, and inclusive of individuals with disabilities through Cornell University's Student Disability Services.
+- Learn about services that are available to ensure that all aspects of student life are accessible, equitable, and inclusive of individuals with disabilities through Cornell University's Student Disability Services.

-• Learn how to adjust to Cornell's academic expectations with the Learning Strategies Center.
+- Learn how to adjust to Cornell's academic expectations with the Learning Strategies Center.
 There you will find free resources to help students with Time Management, Study Skills, Free Tutoring, and more.

 There are a number of resources available to help students consider their next steps after graduation.
 In addition to the resources below, you can also refer to your faculty advisor and/or your major department's Director of Undergraduate Study (DUS).
 Learn more about careers in health, law, business, and design, and how we support students as they thoughtfully consider their career paths.